precisiontox/range-finding-drc/README.md

 ## Provided files and templates

-This gitlab repository provides the KNIME workflow, a template for uploading the data and instructions to execute the workflow.
+This github repository provides the KNIME workflow, a template for uploading the data and instructions to execute the workflow.

 ## Requirements